appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-snapshot-processflow.md

 (d) Status of the execution process
 **Note: You can view 10 snapshots at a time based and status however you can click on the More button to view the next 10 snapshots that has been executed in the past.**
-* Nodes Panel: You can view the nodes that were executed in the process flow.
+* Nodes Panel: You can view the nodes that were executed in the processflow.
 Clicking on individual Execution Time and Status files (available on the left), will display all the nodes that were executed for that execution time.
 * Node Details Panel: This panel will display the node specific execution details: The Following tabs will be available for each node.
 (a) Data Log - Displays the identity of the data for each node executed.
 The id is displayed based on the Primary key of that node.
 (b) Activity Log – This tab will display the execution logs of each node.